ElgaSalvadore/test-env-prog-course/README.md

 # test-env-prog-course
-test jupyter notebook for the course
+test jupyter notebook for the eMWRE course of Environmental Programming